Plus, find out the ideal drink order.

 Either way, tons of consideration goes into the type of vibe you're trying to send.
 Once your outfit is picked, your meeting place secured, and your transportation arranged, it's time to move on to the promise land, otherwise known as the bar.

 So, what do you order?
 We decided to leave this one up to the professionals and get some firsthand advice from a couple of bartenders who have seen it all.

 Read on to see what your first date drink says about you.

-According to Nick, a bartender at first-date hotspot Urban Table in Morristown, N.J., ordering a glass of red screams seduction.
+According to one bartender at first-date hotspot, ordering a glass of red screams seduction.

 "There's this one guy who comes in here, I'd say once a month, every time with a new woman.
-He always drinks red wine, and always sways her to drink red wine,"says Nick, 24, who's been working in the restaurant business for six years.
-He's definitely picked up a thing or two from smooth patrons like this one.
-"Now if I really want to get a girl in the mood, it's going to be with red wine."
+He always drinks red wine, and always sways her to drink red wine.
+Now, if I really want to get a girl in the mood, it's going to be with red wine."

 Even if martinis are your favorite, you might want to save this potent cocktail for date number two.

-According to Nick, ordering a Manhattan signifies that you want to get drunk, and you want to get drunk quickly.
+According to both bartenders, ordering a Manhattan signifies that you want to get drunk, and you want to get drunk quickly.